 I found a novel way of helping people not only as a licensed marriage and family therapist but as a life coach.
 And I want to share that with you so you can build a life that you love.

 Our shared love of coaching and helping others brought us together almost a decade ago.
 But the coaching programs we wanted didn't exist then, and so we knew we had to create one that would have resonated to us as humans.

 Keep reading, and we'll show you a sneak peek of how we teach the techniques and methods that have helped our clients make progress in their own lives.

 Boy, oh boy, are you gonna be rewarded for your dedication!
 Now that you're part of the JRNI fam, you'll be the first to know whenever we come up with more ways to serve our community.

-You'd make a great coach, so let's hop on the phone and go over all the wonderful pathways that your coaching career might take.
+You'd make a great coach, so let's dive deeper and go over all the wonderful pathways that your coaching career might take via our workshop.
 Looking forward to connecting with you, Seeker.